Black Friday is just around the corner, so if you’re planning on bagging a bargain online then make sure you swot up on your consumer rights first.

 If you think you’ve fallen victim to an online shopping fraud, get in touch with your bank immediately and see if they can stop your transaction.
 If you have been defrauded or experienced cyber-crime you should report it to Action Fraud either online or by calling 0300 123 2040 so they can monitor reports of fraud and act quickly to stop it.

-For more information on some of the scams doing the rounds at the moment, read our guide Coronavirus scams to watch out for.
+For more information on some of the scams doing the rounds at the moment, read our guide Types of scam and how to avoid them.

 Finally….